ajaysingh77/dcp/doc/authoring-dcp-controllers.md

 ### Deleting object hierarchies

 Kubernetes objects can form a hierarchy (actually, a directed graph) via `ownerReferences` metadata property.
-The general rule is, when ALL owners are deleted, the object with no owners left is subject to auto-deletion (is "garbage-collected"), but that can be changed based on "propagation policy" requested for owner deletion.
+Objects can have multiple owners.
+The general rule is, when ALL owners are deleted, the object with no owners left is a candidate for automatic deletion.
+The following discussion assumes a single owner; when multiple owners are present, deleting the owner does not affect children other than the need to update `ownerReferences` (by removing the reference to deleted owner).

+Kubernetes does not implement a true auto-deletion of orphaned children.
+The deletion is always facilitated by some controller; however, Kubernetes has ability to specify the intent for how children should be deleted as part of parent deletion request.
+This is known as "propagation policy".
 Kubernetes recognizes three different policies:

-- `Background` (the default): causes parent (owner) to be deleted immediately, followed by auto-deletion of orphaned children.
+- `Background` (the default): the owner deletion is completed first; its children are deleted afterwards, asychronously.
+This means any client looking for the owner object will see the owner and all its childern, or receive a `NotFound` error.
-- `Foreground`: with this policy, children that are marked with `blockOwnerDeletion` flag will be deleted first, before the owner is deleted.
+- `Foreground`: with this policy, children that have an `ownerReference` with `blockOwnerDeletion` flag set to true must be deleted first, before the owner is garbage-collected.
+For clients it means that they may observe the owner in a "being deleted" state, with some children deleted, but others not (yet).
-- `Orphan`: this policy effectively ignores the owner references, leaving the child alone.
+- `Orphan`: this policy effectively ignores the owner references, decoupling the lifetime of the owner from its children.

 For more information refer to [Garbage Collection topic](https://kubernetes.io/docs/concepts/architecture/garbage-collection/) in Kubernetes documentation and [Using Finalizers to Control Deletion](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/) Kubernetes blog post.

-The presence of finalizers can make the auto-deletion process quite complicated.
+The presence of finalizers can make the orchestration of object hierarchy deletion quite complicated.
 The most straightforward tactics is often to limit the scope of auto-deletion by relying on finalizers and owner object controllers to delete children as appropriate.
+This works well if it is the parent object controller that creates the children (think ReplicaSet and its Replicas).

+Another possibility for object hierarchy deletion is to have child controllers watch the parent objects and delete children when the parent gets removed.
+This option is useful if it is the parent controller is not involved in child creation.